-- b) The conservation of all other mature trees with a diameter greater than 20 centimetres at 1.4 metres above ground is encouraged, where these trees contribute to the heritage value or visual character of the Heritage Conservation District (e.g. contributes to the tree canopy that overarches the public realm).
-A heritage permit is required for replacement planting of such trees. - c) In the past, there was a preference for non-native plant materials and very little consideration for using native plant material only.
+- a) The damage or destruction of any tree greater than 20 centimetres in diameter at 1.4 metres above ground requires approval of a heritage permit where it is located within the front yard or exterior side yard and contributes to the heritage value or visual character of the Heritage Conservation District (i.e. trees that contribute to the canopy that overarches the public realm).
+The heritage permit approval may include conditions for replacement planting of such trees. - In addition to native species, historical species (see below) should be given consideration within the district as well.
+All other applicable City standards for tree planting and other maintenance will be followed.
+Documents such as the Urban Forest Management Plan may also be applicable. - b) The removal of dead or dying trees or hazardous trees is exempt from requiring a heritage permit where a report prepared by an arborist is submitted to the City. - c) The conservation of all other mature trees is encouraged. - d) In the recent past, there was a preference for non-native plant materials and very little consideration for using native plant material only.
 In the later 19th and early 20th centuries when many of these properties were developed, there was a widespread use of the latest horticultural introductions in the residential landscape.
 As a result, a variety of both native and non-native plant materials would be appropriate for replanting in the area.
-Potential species include: sugar maple, silver maple, mountain ash, Norway spruce, white spruce, catalpa, horse chestnut, honey locust, gingko, tulip tree, basswood and blue beech.
-Additional guidance regarding species may also be provided in City of Guelph documents, such as the Urban Forest Management Plan. - d) Additional plant material for residential properties should include a wide palette of species suitable for the narrower planting locations available.
+Potential species include, but are not limited to: sugar maple, silver maple, mountain ash, Norway spruce, white spruce, catalpa, horse chestnut, honey locust, gingko, tulip tree, basswood and blue beech.
+Additional guidance regarding species may also be provided in City of Guelph documents, such as the Urban Forest Management Plan. - e) Additional plant material for residential properties should include a wide palette of species suitable for the narrower planting locations available.
 Hedging and shrub borders historically included a range of smaller plants.
 These include: lilac, various types of viburnum, fragrant currant, deutzia, mock orange, Japanese quince, rose of Sharon, smoke bush, spindle tree, weigela, dogwood, privet, alpine currant and flowering almond.
-Additional guidance regarding species may also be provided in City of Guelph documents, such as the Urban Forest Management Plan. - e) In addition to these trees and shrubs, a wide variety of perennials, bulbs and vines may be added to provide seasonal accents.
-This is in keeping with the late 19th and 20th century pattern of residential landscaping which celebrated a range of horticultural introductions. - f) The selection of trees should also be guided by current environmental considerations.
+Additional guidance regarding species may also be provided in City of Guelph documents, such as the Urban Forest Management Plan. - f) In addition to these trees and shrubs, a wide variety of perennials, bulbs and vines may be added to provide seasonal accents.
+This is in keeping with the late 19th and 20th century pattern of residential landscaping which celebrated a range of horticultural introductions. - g) The selection of trees should also be guided by current environmental considerations.
 For example, Norway maple and ash species are no longer planted because of the presence of the emerald ash borer and concerns about the spread of Norway maples into natural areas which has a potential to negatively impact native vegetation.